 - Single Crochet Stitch: A single chain stitch is usually used as a turning chain when working rows of single crochet.

-- Treble Crochet Stitch: Turning chain is typically 4 stitches
+- Treble Crochet Stitch: Turning chain is typically four stitches.

-- Double Treble Crochet Stitch: Turning chain is typically 5 stitches
+- Double Treble Crochet Stitch: Turning chain is typically five stitches.

 Bruges lace is an example of a crochet technique that utilizes the idea of the turning chain becoming a design element.
 Bruges lace is a beautiful crocheted lace that resembles the more labor-intensive handmade lace of the same name.